Robert Watson Willis

-Robert Watson Willis (born London 26 July 1843; died 16 January 1892) was a British sportsman.
+Robert Watson Willis (26 July 1843 – 16 January 1892) was a British sportsman.
 He served as the second secretary of the Football Association from 1866 to 1867, succeeding Ebenezer Morley.
 He also served on the FA's committee from 1867 to 1872.

 Like Morley, Willis was a member of Barnes Football Club, and took part in the historic London v.
 Sheffield match of 1866.
 He served as secretary to the Barnes Club from 1864 to 1867, and as captain of the club from 1867 to 1870.
 Morley described him as "a warm admirer of the game and an excellent footballer".

 Willis was also a keen oarsman, competing in a pair with fellow footballer (and brother-in-law) Robert Graham, who succeeded him as FA secretary in 1867.

 Career

 Willis worked in the wine import industry, with a special interest in Spain.
 He became a partner of Peter Domecq and Co., a sherry importer, in 1872.
 He later became a founding director of the Union Bank of Spain and England.
 Willis retired from the business in 1890.